Exploring the Biblical meaning of 'Loving Our Neighbors’

 How did Israel "love" immigrants, orphans, and widows?

-In Orlando I worked with a night-vision engineer whose creativity let him drive in the first "Cannonball Run," the famous, thoroughly unsanctioned, New York to Los Angeles race that inspired the Burt Reynolds movie.
-When ‘Ned’ and two friends learned about the race, they were eager to enter.
-But they had one problem: no car.
+Creativity can take unique forms.
+In Orlando I worked with a night-vision engineer who, with two friends, heard about the first proposed "Cannonball Run," a thoroughly unsanctioned New York-to-Los Angeles auto race that inspired a Burt Reynolds movie.
+They were eager to enter.
+But they had no car.

-They met the owner.
-They promised to obey all speed limits and only drive a certain number of hours each day.
-Then they drove a steady 105 mph around the clock!
-They didn’t win, thanks to five police stops and a wrong LA freeway exit.
-But their creativity did let them drive the race.
-(Afterwards they waited several days to deliver the car so the owner wouldn’t be suspicious.)
+They met the car’s owner, and promised him they’d obey all speed limits and drive limited hours each day.
+(Then they drove a steady 105 mph around the clock.)
+They didn’t win, thanks to five police stops (one for forgetting to pay for gas in New Mexico) and a wrong LA freeway exit.
+But their creativity did let them drive the race!
+(Afterwards they waited several days to deliver the car so the owner wouldn’t become suspicious.)

 Part of the harvest was left for the poor.